nicholasdille/dille.name/_posts/2017/2017-11-29-using-the-docker-named-pipe-as-a-non-admin-for-windowscontainers.md

 - Container
 - Windows Container
 ---
-When using Windows containers you will quickly notice that Docker requires an elevated prompt to use the named pipe at `\\.\pipe\docker_engine`.
+When using Windows containers you will quickly notice that Docker on a Windows Server requires an elevated prompt to use the named pipe at `\\.\pipe\docker_engine`.
 Today I will demonstrate how to change the permissions of the named pipe to have a similar UX as on Linux.<!--more-->

 ## How it works on Linux